William Augustus Fawkener: Privy Council clerk

 William was appointed a Clerk of the Privy Council in 1779.
 He held this post until at least 1795.

 During his service to the Privy Council, he was employed on various diplomatic missions.
 In 1783 he was appointed as secretary of the embassy to the Marquess of Carmarthen, who was appointed ambassador to France, but was instead appointed Foreign Secretary before he departed.
 In April 1787, he was Envoy Extraordinary to the Grand Duchy of Tuscany.
 In October 1787, he was sent as an envoy to Portugal to negotiate a commercial treaty in conjunction with Robert Walpole, the Minister resident there.

 In 1791, he was sent on a secret mission to Catherine II of Russia.

 Details of his later career are unclear.

 For a period, he worked as the secretary of William Windham, the secretary for war and the colonies.
 He was sent letters from British subjects living and working in Haiti from 1806 to 1807.

 Family and private life

 He married Georgiana Ann, daughter of William Poyntz of Midgham House, Berkshire.
 The marriage was an arranged one and not to the liking of Georgiana.
 She met Hon.
-John Townshend at Lord Melbourne's house, Brocket Hall in the summer of 1785, fell in love, and ultimately eloped with him.
+John Townshend at Lord Melbourne's house, Brocket Hall in the summer of 1785, fell in love, and eloped with him.
 The result was a duel in Hyde Park in May 1786 between Fawkener and Melbourne, in which the former missed and the latter fired into the air, ending without bloodshed.
 Fawkener subsequently brought an action against Townshend for criminal conversation.
 The trial began on 12 July 1786 before Sir Francis Buller, and ended with the award of £500 in damages to Fawkener.
 Fawkener obtained a divorce by Act of Parliament in April 1787, whereupon Georgiana married Hon.
 John Townshend.

 He married again to Elizabeth Wright.
 They had two daughters: